The exec operation runs a routine that is already represented as an

 instruction array and returns that routine’s output.
 The routine can be

-supplied explicitly or taken from the caller’s current value of _
+supplied explicitly or taken from the caller’s current value of _.
+Any

 additional tokens after the routine become the array passed to the routine as